asamy/ksm/README.md

 - Port `acpi.c` (not really needed) for re-virtualization on S1-3 or S4 state (commenting it out is OK).
 - Write module for initialization
 - Port `print.c` for printing interface (Some kernels may not require it)
-- Port `x64.S` for the assembly based stuff, please use macros for calling conventions, etc.
+- Port `vmx.S` for the assembly based stuff, please use macros for calling conventions, etc.

 Hopefully didn't miss something important, but these are definitely the mains.

-## Contributions
+## KSM needs your help to survive!

 Contributions are really appreciated and can be submitted by one of the following: